-Music Theory is a comprehensive course covering the foundations of music including the following: the notation of pitch, the keyboard, meter, major and minor scales, major and minor keys, intervals, triads, transposition and basic concepts of tonal harmony.
+Music Theory is a subject that teaches you how composers and musicians create music.
+Have you ever wanted to understand how the music you listen to is written?
+Have you ever wanted to understand how harmony works?
+This course is for you!
+Topics include the notation, meter, major and minor scales, intervals, triads, harmony, chord progressions, melody, composition, and improvisation.
+No musical experience is necessary and it is open to students in all grades.
 This course is taught in conjunction with Niagara County Community College's College Acceleration Program and students have the option of taking the course for college credit.
 Students who successfully complete this course will receive three college credits that will transfer to most higher education institutions.

-This course meets the guidelines for the five unit sequence in music (3 ensemble credits, 2 "classroom" course credits).
+This course meets the guidelines for the five unit sequence in music (3 ensemble credits and 2 "classroom" course credits).